Match emoji picture cards with their corresponding descriptive adjectives with a fun game of Four-in-a-Row.

 For students who need a bit of a challenge, encourage them to think of other adjectives to describe people and make a poster or anchor chart for the classroom.

 Plan lessons for all ability levels with our 10 Best Scaffolding Strategies!

 Easily Prepare This Resource for Your Students

-Use the dropdown icon on the Download button to choose between the color or blackline version of this resource
+Use the dropdown icon on the Download button to choose between the color or blackline PDF or editable Google slide versions of this resource

 Print on cardstock for added durability and longevity.
 Place all pieces in a folder or large envelope for easy access.